streamr-dev/monoplasma/README.md

 - It's not a generic payment channel, where everyone can arbitrarily transact with each other.
 - No, there's no ICO for it. :)

-## Attacks
+## Threat model

-Main threat scenario: plasma side-chain operator creates a sock-puppet account, assigns it infinity tokens, publishes the hash, and drains the root chain contract by withdrawing.
-To combat this, there's a freeze period after the side chain block hash is published.
-In case of faulty or missing (withheld) side chain block contents, everyone can exit using old unfrozen root hashes.
+Main threat scenario: the side-chain operator creates a sock-puppet account, assigns it all the tokens held in the root-chain, commits the state into root-chain contract, and drains it by withdrawing.

+To combat this, in Monoplasma there's a freeze period after the state commit is published.
+In case of faulty or missing (withheld) state (balance book) contents, everyone can exit using old unfrozen root hashes.

+Monoplasma uses block timestamps for determining the start and end of the block freeze period.
+Value at stake isn't sensitive to time, however.
+What a bad operator could accomplish by colluding with miners and faking a future timestamp is bypassing the freeze period.
+Hence as long as the freeze period is longer than the 15 minutes that the [whitepaper allows blocktimes to be off](https://github.com/ethereum/wiki/wiki/White-Paper#blockchain-and-mining).
+While the yellow paper contains no strict specification of how much "within reasonable Unix time" is, as of 2020-02-13, [Geth allows the block times to be only 15 seconds off](https://github.com/ethereum/go-ethereum/blob/master/consensus/ethash/consensus.go#L45).
+A one minute freeze period would be enough to settle the freeze period bypass in Ethereum mainnet without compromising the UX.
+For smaller or private networks, perhaps a longer freeze period can be in order, depending on how feasible the operator-miner collusion is.

+### Ideas for future work to mitigate this attack

 There could be fraud proofs for this particular scenario: (interactive) proof that sum of balances is greater than amount of tokens held in the root chain contract; proof that a particular balance decreased; etc.